Culture on the Corridor

 Yes ’Manchester is the beating cultural heart of Britain’ The Observer, July 2007.
 And as the city embarks on the 4th Manchester International Festival, talent continues to be attracted to the city of firsts.

 The Corridor is home to some of Manchester’s most iconic and forward-thinking cultural destinations.
 Cornerhouse is a leading international centre of innovation and ideas for cinema and contemporary visual art; they don’t just play films – they create an environment that inspires, influences and informs audiences, artists and filmmakers.
+Contact is the national contemporary theatre that places young people’s decision-making and leadership at the heart of everything.
+Young people 13+ work alongside staff throughout the organisation.
+The result is a remarkable, diverse and exciting programme for everyone.
 The Royal Northern College of Music is a forward-thinking, internationally-acclaimed conservatoire that attracts some of the world’s most distinguished teachers, performers, conductors, composers and scholars.

 To learn more about the Corridor’s cultural destinations, launch the Explore the Corridor Interactive Map and select Culture on the Corridor.